NEWS

 - added new function

-; each variable importance function is now a wrapper function around vim
+vim; each variable importance function is now a wrapper function around vim with the type argument filled in

 - each variable importance function now returns a p-value based on the (possibly conservative) hypothesis test against the null of zero importance (with the exception of